Kuwait entry requirements for Cameroon passport holders

 Frequently asked questions

-No. Kuwait does not offer visa on arrival for Cameroonian passport holders.
-You must apply for and receive a visa before you travel.
+No. Kuwait does not offer visa-on-arrival for Cameroonian citizens.
+You must obtain a visa before travelling, through a Kuwaiti embassy or consulate.

-Kuwait does not allow visa extensions for tourist visa holders.
-You must leave before your visa expires.
+No, the visa is not extendable.
+You must leave Kuwait before your visa expires.
 Overstaying can result in fines and future entry bans.
+Plan your stay accordingly.

 Official sources